rreverberi7/Hommel-s-adjustment-sources/README.md

 # Hommel-s-adjustment
 Program files for Hommel's adjustment

+This repository contains the project files (Lazarus) necessary for compiling Hommel.

 This program calculates and saves the following values in case of multiple comparisons, according to Hommel's method:
 1. The new p threshold (A. J. SANKOH, M. F. HUQUE AND S. D. DUBEY:  STATISTICS IN MEDICINE, VOL. 16, 2529-42 (1997)).
 2. The adjusted p values (S.P.
 Wright: Biometrics 48:1005-13 (1992)).